COLLEGE GOVERNANCE DOCUMENTS AND CONFIRMATION OF APPROVAL.

 The College’s faculty has not approved this educational policy formulation procedure.

-Faculty members are appointed by the Dean to serve on the law school curriculum committee.
-Proposed curricular changes are presented to the Dean by way of a Committee report.
+Faculty members are appointed by the Dean to serve on the Law School’s Curriculum Committee.
+Proposals for major curricular changes are presented to the Dean by way of a Committee report.
 The Dean then circulates the Committee report to the faculty.
-If a matter is minor and likely to be uncontroversial, the Dean may seek faculty approval via e-mail.
+If a matter is likely to be uncontroversial, the Dean may seek faculty approval via e-mail.
 In such instances, however, a faculty meeting will be scheduled if there is significant objection to the proposal.
 For all other matters, a faculty meeting is automatically scheduled.
-Faculty members who are eligible to vote can then discuss the proposed curricular changes both informally and also at the meeting designated to vote on the proposed curricular changes.
-If the law school faculty does not approve the proposed change, the Dean cannot overrule the faculty.15
+Faculty members who are eligible to vote can then discuss the proposed curricular changes both informally and at the meeting before a vote is taken.15

 J. College of Liberal Arts